How to Recognize the People Who Make It Happen

 We need to let our team members know how much we appreciate all they’re doing to respond to the changing landscape.
 While we have technology tools to help us stay connected, the uncertainty and rapid pace of change can foster feelings of isolation and disconnection.

-One of the most effective ways to build connection is to let employees know that you see them and value their efforts.
-Recognizing team members for their contributions increases trust, productivity and satisfaction which are key to building high performing teams.
+One of the most effective ways to build connections is to let employees know that you see them and value their efforts.
+Recognizing team members for their contributions increases trust, productivity, and satisfaction which are key to building high-performing teams.
 Nearly 90% of employees who received recognition or thanks from their boss in the past month indicated higher levels of trust in that boss.
 As for those who received none?
 Only 48% indicated they trust their higher-ups.
 That’s a big gap we can’t afford, especially now.

-Many things may be in short supply these days including time, patience, and toilet paper.
-But one resource that never runs out is recognition.
+Many things may be in short supply these days, but one resource that never runs out is recognition.
 People are working hard to make sense of the new environment.
 Recognition is a way to breathe life into their efforts and encourage them to continue even when the outcome is unknown.
 Studies show praise and commendation from managers is rated the top motivator for performance beating out both financial and other non-cash incentives.

 Want to make an impact?
 Here’s a simple formula to let your people know that who they are and what they do matter:

 - Feeling: Share the primary feeling.
 How did you feel about it?